-The days are shorter, the nights are colder.
-The trees are bare, and activities are sparse…or are they?
+The days are shorter, the nights are colder, the trees are bare, and activities are…sparse.
+Or are they?
 While wintertime in other parts of the country might mean sitting inside and getting cabin fever, winter at Ober Gatlinburg is synonymous with fun!
-Check out these 8 ideas for beating the winter blues at the Ober Gatlinburg Amusement Park & Ski Area this year:
+Check out these 7 ideas for beating the winter blues at the Ober Gatlinburg Amusement Park & Ski Area this year!

 - Go snow tubing with the family.

 Especially for those traveling to Gatlinburg with their family, we recommend an afternoon of snow tubing at Ober.
 The kids (and grown-ups, too!) will love racing down the snowy mountain as many times as they want during a 90-minute session.
-Snow tubing for 2016 will open November 19, and new this year, you can purchase advance (not same day) tubing tickets online (click here for more details).
+Tubing generally runs from mid-November to mid-March, but check dates before you plan a trip.

 - Play with your little ones in the Cubbies Snow Zone.

 Another great option for little ones is the Cubbies Snow Zone at Ober Gatlinburg.
 This area is for children less than 48 inches tall, and all children must be accompanied by a responsible adult.
 This year, the Cubbies Snow Zone is predicted to open sometime in late fall or early winter.
 To check on weather conditions before your visit, please call Ober Gatlinburg directly at (800) 251-9202.

 - Spend an afternoon skiing down the slopes.